The Big Comfy Couch: Season 7 (2006)

-In the U.S., the series was syndicated by American Public Television to public television stations in that country, most of which were affiliated with PBS, starting on January 9, 1995 and ending in February 2007, with reruns airing as late as May 2009 on some stations.
-In Canada, the series was shown on YTV from 1992 to 1997 and on Treehouse TV from 1997 until it ceased broadcasting on February 27, 2011.
-As of 2023, all episodes can be viewed on Amazon Prime, Vudu, Tubi, the FilmRise app, and YouTube.
-From September 1, 1997 to 2001, the French-language dub was aired on Canal Famille in Quebec and on TF1 in France.

 Home media

 Time-Life Video was the main home media distributor for the Big Comfy Couch, releasing the series under Time-Life Video's children's label, Time-Life Kids.
-VHS releases were also released on May 10, 2000 by Goldhil Video.
+VHS releases were also released on May 10, 2000, by Goldhil Video.

 The Big Comfy Couch has five DVDs featuring Ramona Gilmour-Darling.
 The DVDs and VHS tapes that feature Alyson Court are now out of print, but can be found on certain websites such as Amazon.com.

 On July 30, 2013, TGG Direct released the first two seasons on DVD in Region 1 for the very first time.
 Seasons 3-7 were released on August 6, 2013.
+Each set comes with a bonus disc featuring a premiere episode of the following season.
+The Season 7 set, however, has a bonus disc of the premiere episode of the first season.

 Merchandise and other media

 Throughout the years, several merchandise has been sold under the show's banner such as videotapes, DVDs, books, dolls, toys and puzzles.